Psychic surgery: Medical and legal criticism

 It has been found that "psychic surgery" is pure fakery.
 The body is not opened, no "surgery" is performed with the bare hands or with anything else, and nothing is removed from the body.
 The entire "operation" is an egregious fraud perpetrated by sleight-of-hand and similar tricks and devices.

 In 1990, the American Cancer Society stated that it "found no evidence that 'psychic surgery' results in objective benefit in the treatment of any medical condition," and strongly urged individuals who are ill not to seek treatment by psychic surgery.

-The British Columbia Cancer Agency "strongly urges individuals who are ill not to seek treatment by psychic surgeon."
+The British Columbia Cancer Agency "strongly urges individuals who are ill not to seek treatment by psychic surgeon".

 While not directly hazardous to the patient, the belief in the alleged benefits of psychic surgery may carry considerable risk for individuals with diagnosed medical conditions, as they may delay or forgo conventional medical help, sometimes with fatal consequences.

+Replication by stage magicians

+Stage magician James Randi said psychic surgery is a sleight of hand confidence trick.
+He said that in personal observations of the procedure, and in movies showing the procedures, he could spot sleight-of-hand moves that are evident to experienced stage magicians, but might deceive a casual observer.
+Randi replicated the appearance of psychic surgery himself through the use of sleight-of-hand.
+Professional magician Milbourne Christopher also investigated psychic surgeons at work, and observed sleight of hand.
+On his A&E show Mindfreak in the episode "Sucker", illusionist Criss Angel performed "Psychic Surgery", showing first-hand how it may be done (fake blood, plastic bags and chicken livers were used).